refinajs/refina/docs/guide/apis/util-funcs.md

 ## `_.embed` {#embed}

-Embed content into the current view.
+Embed content into the current rendering process.

 ## `_.asyncEmbed`